Greenlight logo

 In the U.S., you need to be 18 years old to open a bank account on your own.

 Why is this?
-Well, when you open a bank account, you need to sign a legal contract, and an individual must be the “age of majority” to sign a contract.
+When you open a bank account, you need to sign a legal contract, and an individual must be the “age of majority” to sign a contract.
 In most states, the age of majority is 18.

 This minimum age requirement applies to most financial account types.
 Checking and savings accounts, brokerage accounts, and even credit cards all require the same minimum age of 18.